guibou/MineSweeper/README.md

 ## TODO

-- Count the number of remaining mines
+- Count the number of remaining mines in a more efficient algorithm
 - Runtime change of the game geometry (size / nb mines)
 - Nicer display on failure
 - Nice icons